JetBrains/teamcity-sdk-docs/topics/spa-ui-plugins.md

 })
 ```

-Using the webpack, we expose global React and ReactDom objects directly from `TeamCityAPI.React`, so whenever you import React in your JavaScript/TypeScript, it is passed to your app through links from the TeamcityUI window object.

 As you see in `webpack.config.js`, there is an "entry" item which points to a certain file from where we start our React journey.

 `src/index.js`: